Reloaded-Project/Reloaded-III/docs/Mods/Libraries/Merged-File-Cache/Implementation-Details.md

 The directory structure of the cached files mimics the actual file paths used in the cache, in order to minimize the amount of files per directory.

+## LMDB Implementation Behaviour

+!!! question "The cache returns paths to files, how can it work with a key/value store like LMDB??"

+Pretty simple, through the [File Emulation Framework][fef-virtfiles]'s Virtual Files API, which in turn also calls [Virtual File System's][vfs-service-api] Register Virtual File API.

+Using that, we can add a virtual file that is normally accessible for read-only access.

 ## Thread Safety

 !!! tip "The merged file cache can have multiple readers or 1 writer at once."